January 23, 2026

 High-quality visuals also improve SEO, making your products more discoverable to potential buyers.

 There isn’t just one kind of commerce photography.
-Most strong stores mix a few types so customers get the full picture, literally.
+Most strong stores mix a few types so customers get the full picture.

 First, you have clean product-only shots on a simple background.
-These are known as white background photos or studio packshots, classic white or light-color backgrounds you see on most high-end stores.
-White background photography eliminates distractions and highlights the product itself, ensuring clarity and consistency.
-The shopper can quickly scan a category page, compare products and see the differences.
+These are white background photos or studio packshots, classic white or light-color backgrounds you see on most high-end stores.
+They eliminate distractions and highlight the product itself, ensuring clarity and consistency.

 Group shots showcase multiple related products, variants or complements in a single frame.
-This style is effective for demonstrating product bundles, collections or how items can be used together, encouraging larger or additional purchases.
-Packaging shots focus on the outer design of the product, highlighting its visual appeal, authenticity and the unboxing experience which can elevate brand perception.
-Providing multiple shots, including different angles, group shots, packaging shots, detailed images and zoomed in shots, gives customers comprehensive product information and builds trust.
+This style is effective for demonstrating product bundles or how items can be used together.
+Packaging shots focus on the outer design of the product, highlighting its visual appeal and the unboxing experience.

 Finally some brands add more advanced options like 360-degree photography or interactive spins.
-360-degree photography allows customers to view a product from every angle, enhancing the online shopping experience.
-Studies suggest that 360° product images can increase conversion rates by over 20% and increase add-to-cart rates by around 35% as shoppers can inspect products more closely.
+Studies suggest 360° product images can increase conversion rates by over 20% and add-to-cart rates by around 35%.
 You don’t need to start there but it’s a powerful upgrade once your basics are solid.

 Planning a Shoot That Fits Your Brand and Customers